MonicaG/demo/docs/file3.md

 This is file 3.

 Here is some more text.
+And more text